Javey/imerge/README.md

 * Support background-repeat, background-size and even background-position which value is left, right, top and bottom except for center
 * Custom image padding in sprite
 * Custom merge setting
+##Plan
+* Multi image foramts supported.Only support png for now.
+* Auto generate sprite image when you don't customize merge setting.

 #Install